What is the Electron Configuration of an f Ion?

 The f-block is divided into two rows:

-- That's why Lanthanides (4f series): Elements from Cerium (Ce) to Lutetium (Lu).
-2. Actinides (5f series): Elements from Thorium (Th) to Lawrencium (Lr).
+- Day to day, Lanthanides (4f series): Elements from Cerium (Ce) to Lutetium (Lu).
+Think about it: 2.
+Actinides (5f series): Elements from Thorium (Th) to Lawrencium (Lr).

 The "f ion" typically refers to an ion of one of these elements.
 Because these elements are metals, they tend to lose electrons to achieve stability, forming positive ions (cations).